MicrosoftDocs/customer-insights/topics/preview/get-started-websdk.md

 ## Prerequisites

 * The SDK requires the project or webpage to be hosted in order to send telemetry.
 Telemetry sent from a local file will not be accepted by the server.
-* You have an ingestion key.
+* You have an ingestion key (embeedded in your code snippet).

 ## Get an ingestion key from the Product Insights portal